Building Wealth

 Dear Fellow Investor,

-Inflation is back.
-And whether your investment goals are maximizing income, building real wealth or a combination of the two, the stakes could scarcely be any higher.
+Inflation is here to stay.
+And whether your investment goals are maximizing income, building real wealth or a combination of the two, the price of not acting now could scarcely be any higher.

 I’ve been in the investment advice business for the better part of four decades.
 And I’ve found there’s more than one road to investing success.
 But the most reliable way to build real wealth and collect high income in the face of inflation’s corrosive power is simply this: